kashodiya/swar-game/README.md

-# swar-game
+# What is swar-game?
-Recognize swars from aakar using your own voice!
+- A fun and easy way to train your ears to recognize swars from aakar using your own voice!

 # Hot it works?
 - You record a few phrases in aakar as well as swars.